nadiamariduena/amazon-clone-blockchain/README.md

 <AmazonContext.Provider
   value={
     {
-      // ✋ here we will be passing the function we just created }
+      // ✋ here we will be passing data from handler function, the one we just created }
   }
 >